alxraun/Press-R/readme.md

 ## Role of AI

 All code is written by Gemini 2.0 Flash, Gemini 2.5 Flash, Gemini 2.5 Pro, and Claude 3.7 Sonnet.
-The author handles the design and ongoing development.
+The author can't create without AI, AI can't create without the author.

 ## About the Author